inokawa/react-use-d3/README.md

 **This is under development and APIs are not fixed**

+### NOTE: I recommend to use my new library https://github.com/inokawa/tweened

 ## Why?

 D3 is an excellent library to do data-driven visualization.